AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Horizontal extension with table markers](../images/table_markers_horizontal_extension.png)

 ## Dynamic table columns
-Discard a column or set of columns in a table from the final generated document using table markers as follows:
+Discard a column or set of columns in a table from the final generated document using table markers.

 ### Discard column if empty
 Columns in a table can be discarded if every element of an array in the input json is empty or null.